FIRST Tech Challenge

 – Dean Kamen, founder of FIRST

-New Kent Robotics currently has a team of 12 student members ready to compete in the 2019 FIRST Tech Challenge season, Skystone.
-Other students who may be interested in a competitive robotics environment should still contact us!
+FTC team 16537 LOGICoyote currently has a team of 5 members and is actively looking for new members to join our team for the 2022-2023 season.
+Reach out to us if you or your student would be interested in joining!
 We will communicate any future plans to those on our mailing list.
 Note that not all team roles are technical in nature.
 Yes, the team needs robot designers, builders and programmers, but there is also a place for those who want operate the robot, take photos and videos, manage social media content, and even help run the business of a robotics team.

 Robotics team members gain numerous benefits from participation.
 Students who compete in robotics are much more likely to enter STEM based studies and careers.
 They are more proficient in communication, time management, conflict resolution and problem solving.
 They will learn and develop real skills, like CAD, programming, and mechanical engineering.
 FTC Robotics provides an excellent opportunity to learn while having a lot of fun!
 The team will meet two or more times a week.
 During that time, they will design, prototype, build, and program a robot to accomplish the tasks required for competition.
 Along the way, they will make new friends and learn about the engineering process.